midasowo/WeatherStation/README.md

 # WeatherStation
-A simple console aplication allows to send data into db using json files.
+A simple console application allows to send data into db using provided json files.